-Cash at the end of June was \$281K, which is a \$32K decrease from the prior month.
-The current year estimated state receivable that is owed to the School through month end was \$379K.
-The prior year state receivable has been fully received as of month end.
+Cash at the end of July was \$329K, which is a \$48K increase from the prior month.
+The current year estimated state receivable that is owed to the School through month end was \$28K.
+The preliminary prior year state receivable owed to the school is currently being estimated at \$379K

-The beginning fund balance for the year is \$442,749.
+The preliminary beginning fund balance for the year is \$523,910.